ooni/sysadmin/README.md

 ## slackin role

-This ansible role deploys slackin with letsencrypt certificate.
+This ansible role deploys slackin with letsencrypt certificate and the slack irc bridge.

 ### execute role